jessebot/onboardme/ansible/README.md

 ## Mitogen Optimizations

-Mitogen’s main feature is enabling your Python program to bootstrap and communicate with new copies of itself under its control running on remote machines, using only an existing installed Python interpreter and SSH client, something that by default can be found on almost all contemporary machines in the wild.
-To accomplish bootstrap, Mitogen uses a single 400 byte SSH command line and 8KB of its own source code sent to stdin of the remote SSH connection.
+Mitogen’s main feature is enabling your Python program to self-replicate and control/communicate with new copies of itself running on remote machines, using only an existing installed Python interpreter and SSH client. (something that by default can be found on almost all contemporary machines in the wild) To accomplish this, Mitogen uses a single 400 byte SSH command line and 8KB of its own source code sent to stdin of the remote SSH connection.

   - [Guide](https://www.toptechskills.com/ansible-tutorials-courses/speed-up-ansible-playbooks-pipelining-mitogen/)